 The SECURE Act was signed into law at the end of 2019.
-Among its many provisions was the ability to adopt a new profit sharing or defined benefit plan (including a cash balance plan) after the end of the plan year.
+Among its many provisions was the extension of an important retirement plan deadline.
+The legislation allows employers the ability to adopt a new profit sharing or defined benefit plan (including a cash balance plan) after the end of the plan year.
 The deadline to adopt a 401(k) feature did not change.

 Before 2020, an employer had to adopt a plan by the last day of year in which it would be in effect.
-As a result, each year, many employers were rushing to establish a new plan by December 31 to secure a tax deduction for such year.
+As a result, many employers were rushing to establish a new plan by December 31 to secure a tax deduction.
 Under the SECURE Act, an employer now has until their business’ tax return due date, plus extensions, to sign a document to establish a plan for the prior year.
 The tax filing deadline varies based on the employer’s business entity type.

 Let’s look at an example: